 For a local forecast we use the NOAA site, which has a clickable map you can use to check weather at various elevations of your entire trip.

 Many of you enjoyed the service that we inaugurated in early September of ’98 the Short Stay.
-We offer a night’s stay in a tent or two nights minimum in a cabin, use of the magnificent enclosed hot spring baths, a dinner made of REAL FOOD cooked by someone other than yourself, a hearty breakfast and a sack lunch for the trail.
+We offer a night’s stay in a tent cabin or two nights minimum in a log cabin, use of the magnificent enclosed hot spring baths, a dinner made of REAL FOOD cooked by someone other than yourself, a hearty breakfast and a sack lunch for the trail.
 One hiker wrote to us after completing his JMT hike, saying that “the last seven days were the BEST” after having recharged at the ranch.
 We offer Short Stays at various times of the season.
 Contact us to see what dates are available, since they change as the season progresses.

 Pack service for Resupply Customers